gvolpe/nix-config/notes/nixos.md

 └─nvme0n1p3 259:3    0 101.1G  0 part /data
 ```

-Note: the USB key must be unmounted.
+Note: the USB key must be unmounted (`umount /dev/sda1`).
 Now proceed to write the ISO into the right device (use the whole `/dev/sda`, not a partition like `/dev/sda1`).

 ```shell
 sudo cp /nix/store/path_to_generated_iso /dev/sda